machakann/vim-levenshtein/README.md

 [![License: CC0-1.0](https://licensebuttons.net/l/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)
 [![Test](https://github.com/machakann/vim-levenshtein/actions/workflows/test.yml/badge.svg)](https://github.com/machakann/vim-levenshtein/actions/workflows/test.yml)

-This is a library plugin to calculate Levenshtein and its variant, ristricted Damerau-Levenshtein distance.
+This is a library plugin to calculate Levenshtein distance and its variant, ristricted Damerau-Levenshtein distance.

 Levenshtein distance is a sort of edit distances.
-It is defind as a minimum count to equate two strings by three kinds of operations.
+It is defind as a minimum count to equate two strings by using three kinds of operations.

  1. character-wise addition		`a  -> ab`
  2. character-wise deletion		`ab -> a`
  3. character-wise substitution		`a  -> b`

-For example, the Levenshtein distance between `a` and `ab` is 1, since an addition of `b` makes the former equal as the latter.
+For example, the Levenshtein distance between `a` and `ab` is 1, since an addition of `b` makes the former equal to the latter.
 Conversely, `ab` can be equated by a deletion of `b`, therefore it is 1 as same.
 Similarly, the Levenshtein distance between `ab` and `ac` is 1, because a substitution of `b` with `c` make them equal.